1939 East Norfolk by-election: Previous MP

 The seat had become vacant on 14 November 1938, when the constituency's National Liberal Member of Parliament (MP), William Lygon, Viscount Elmley had succeeded to the peerage as the 8th Earl Beauchamp.
 He had been East Norfolk's MP since he was first elected as a Liberal at the 1929 general election, when he gained the seat from the Conservatives.
 He joined the breakaway National Liberals in 1931, and at the following General election was not opposed by the Conservatives.

 Previous result

 Candidates

 Only two candidates contested the by-election: Frank Medlicott for the National Liberals, and Norman Tillett for the Labour Party.
-Medlicott was a 36-year-old London solicitor who had not contested an election since standing for the Liberal party at Acton in 1929.
+Medlicott was a 36-year-old London solicitor who had not contested an election since standing for the Liberal Party at Acton in 1929.
 Tillett was a Norwich solicitor, whose great-grandfather and uncle were both Liberal MPs for Norwich.
-Tillett had fought the seat at the last General Election.
+Tillett had fought the seat at the last general election.

 A number of local Conservatives who were unhappy about supporting Medlicott tried to get an Independent Conservative candidate to stand.
-For a while, it seemed as if James F. Wright, the Secretary of the Norfolk Farmers Union would run as an Independent Conservative, but by close of nominations, there were just the two candidates.
+For a while, it seemed as if James F. Wright, the secretary of the Norfolk National Farmers' Union and former leader of the Agricultural Party, would run as an Independent Conservative, but by close of nominations, there were just the two candidates.